Friday, July 20, 2012

 We consumed more tapas and claras and strolled the night life until about 11:30 p.m.
 Then it was time for one last order of chocolate y churros at Chocolateria de San Ginés.

-A GREAT way to end an AMAZING five and a half months living the EuroBall dream thanks to the Thun Tigers American Football Club.
+A GREAT way to end an AMAZING five and a half months living the EuroBall dream thanks to Switzerland's Thun Tigers American Football Club.

 2 comments: